Mette Edvardsen: Manyone and Athome

-In 2013, Mette Edvardsen created, together with the artists Sarah Vanhee, Alma Söderberg and Juan Dominguez, Manyone, a supportive structure that helps them organize their work in both a sustainable and tailor-made way to their individual practice.
+In 2013, Edvardsen created, together with the artists Sarah Vanhee, Alma Söderberg and Juan Dominguez, Manyone, a supportive structure that helps them organize their work in both a sustainable and tailor-made way to their individual practice.
 The organization originated from a sense of solidarity and the desire to connect and support each other as artists.
 Manyone is not a label, but a collaboration structure that respects the individual autonomy of the four artists involved.
 They develop and finance their work independently.
 The organization receives structural funding from the Flemish government based on the Kunstendecreet (Arts Decree).
-In addition to Manyone, Mette Edvardsen also has her own structure for the production of her work: Athome.
+In addition to Manyone, Edvardsen also has her own structure for the production of her work: Athome.

 Other collaborations

-In 2002–2003, Mette Edvardsen produced, in collaboration with Heine Avdal, Liv Hanne Haugen and Lawrence Malstaf, the production Sauna in Exile, a performance / installation that takes the sauna, the cliché of Norwegian identity, as point of departure.
-With Heine Avdal, she again collaborated in 2008 as an performer in you are here (Heine Avdal, Christoph De Boeck and Yukiko Shinozaki / deepblue, 2008).
+In 2002–2003, Edvardsen produced, in collaboration with Heine Avdal, Liv Hanne Haugen and Lawrence Malstaf, the production Sauna in Exile, a performance / installation that takes the sauna, the cliché of Norwegian identity, as point of departure.
+With Heine Avdal, she again collaborated in 2008 as a performer in you are here (Heine Avdal, Christoph De Boeck and Yukiko Shinozaki / deepblue, 2008).
 In 2003, she danced in Common Senses by Thomas Hauert, a Swiss choreographer who resides in Brussels.
 This choreography is part of the production 5 (Thomas Hauert, Mark Lorimer, Sarah Ludi, Samantha van Wissen and Mat Voorter / ZOO, 2003).
 In 2004, she worked as a dancer / choreographer together with her colleagues Christine De Smedt and Mårten Spångberg on Schreibstück - 11.
 Version Christine De Smedt, Ghent (BE), a performance of a dance score by the German choreographer Thomas Lehmen (2002-2004).
-With Christine De Smedt, Mette Edvardsen collaborated again in 2010 when they created the mass choreography The Long Piece (Christine De Smedt and Mette Edvardsen, 2010) created for the Ostend festival Dansand! - edition II.
+With Christine De Smedt, Edvardsen collaborated again in 2010 when they created the mass choreography The Long Piece (Christine De Smedt and Edvardsen, 2010) created for the Ostend festival Dansand! - edition II.
 With Mårten Spångberg, she collaborated again in 2017 as a dancer in his production Gerhard Richter, une pièce pour le théâtre (Mårten Spångberg, 2017) for the Brussels Kunstenfestivaldesarts.